mattetti/merb-book/book-content/en/2-getting-started/5-controllers.markdown

     end
 {:lang=ruby html_use_syntax=true}

-Here, we might render the same templates as before, in responce to a request for HTML.
+Here, we might render the same templates as before, in response to a request for HTML.
-But, if this method was marked as providing XML(see format below for how) and there was no XML template, then the display method would instead call @post.to_xml and return the result.
+But, if this method was marked as providing XML(see format below for how) and there was no XML template, then the display method would instead call ``@post.to_xml`` and return the result.

 There are many other options for both of these methods.